 Over time renovations were completed to add more guest rooms.
 The front gables, the iconic columns, and false balconies and dormer windows.
 The hotel name was changed to Colonial Lake Hotel.

 Today guests can still enjoy the luxurious experience of staying on the shores of Lake Yellowstone.

 The hotel room had one queen bed with a nice headboard and bench at the foot of the bed.
 There is organic Tumblewood Irish Breakfast Tea and Rainforest Organic Coffee.
 The armoire has an in-room safe, fan, extra blanket, and iron/ironing board.

-There is nice recycling and compost bin within the room.
+There are nice recycling and compost bins within the room.
 The bathroom came with robes, shampoo, conditioner, and body wash.
-There are also small bottles of lotion, sunscreen, and chapstick branded with Lake Yellowstone Hotel you can take with you.
+There are also small bottles of lotion, sunscreen, and chapstick branded with the Lake Yellowstone Hotel you can take with you.
 There were loofah mitts and makeup remover wipes along with shower caps.
 There is a hairdryer in the room.
 The shower is gorgeous with white subway tiles and silver fixtures.